gusaiani/liqid/README.md

   * **Code Quality:** Is the code clean, consistent, well-structured and easy to understand?
 Do you demonstrate a good understanding of ES6 & semantic HTML?
   * **Performance:** Is the app running smoothly?
 How does it work with a slow internet connection?
 Does the UI render quickly?
 Are the choice of libraries etc. appropriate for the given task?
   * **BONUS**: Are code quality tools in place?
 Did you write tests?
-    * So far we have eslint and prettier.
-I intend to include tests very soon.
+    * So far we have eslint, prettier, and one test set up with jest.